Register to vote

 Who can register to vote

-You are eligible to register provided you are:
+You are eligible to register if you are:

 - 18 or over on the day of election.